-Graduate Schools & Programs in Florida
+Graduate Schools in Florida: PhD & Masters Programs

 The land of palm trees and manatees is home to the most visited tourist destination in America (Disney!) and no matter where you reside in the sunshine state, you’re never more than 60 miles from the Atlantic.